JaneliaSciComp/burst-compute/docs/Interfaces.md

 }
 ```

-## Resource References
+## Cross-Stack References

-Once the framework is deployed, you can write serverless applications that leverage it.
-The best way to reference the resource names is to use [cross-stack references](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/outputs-section-structure.html) using the provided CloudFormation Outputs.
+If you don't want to hardcode the resource names of the dispatch function and tasks table, you can use [cross-stack references](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/outputs-section-structure.html) using the provided CloudFormation Outputs.

 For example, if you are using Serverless Framework, you can reference the framework resources in your serverless.yml like this:
 ```yaml